 - We will always fall into two traps.
-Excessive believe in what is believable and the excessive disbelief in what is not believable, which seems to be the so-called life between the two.
+Excessive belief in what is believable and excessive disbelief in what is not believable, which seems to be the so-called life between the two.
 If you happen to be a follower of the way of the mind.
 Trust and doubt will always accompany you on most of your journeys.
-The Buddha himself encourages doubt, analysis, and careful observation, while the Buddha himself says that only through the genuine devotion can the truth be realized.
+The Buddha himself encourages doubt, analysis, and careful observation, while the Buddha himself says that only through genuine devotion can the truth be realized.

 - I abandoned the act of pleasing others without even having the courage for telling the truth.

 - Negating existence is not so difficult but the more difficult is to negate nonexistence.
 Therefore "non-duality" is a gift brought by Shakyamuni Buddha to the world, this is a priceless gift.

 Photo: The cover of the Back and Forth of Himalaya Book